 These are a great size for storing this sauce in the fridge or freezer.

 I use these jar lids for their durability and ease in putting them on and off.
 The lids and rings that come with mason jars are intended for single use and will eventually rust.

 You can make this delicious, flavorful sauce in under 10 minutes using fresh or frozen blueberries.
-It was pictured in my last post ladled over Baked Blueberry French Toast.
-This easy sauce makes a delicious topping or mix-in for lots of other things, too:
+It can be ladled over my Baked Blueberry French Toast and used for a delicious topping or mix-in for lots of other things, too:

 Step 1.
 Assemble the ingredients: blueberries (fresh or frozen)*, brown sugar, orange juice, almond extract, cinnamon, corn starch.

 Step 2.
 Measure 2 cups of the blueberries and add them to a 2-quart microwave-safe bowl.
 Save the remaining cup of blueberries to add in later.
 (I'm using frozen blueberries in the batch pictured here.)

 view on Amazon: Mix-and-Measure bowl (my go-to mixing bowl)